 Using mostly watercolors, I enjoy focusing on natural subjects such as flowers and landscapes, as well as still life and architectural pieces.
 Another of my favorite subjects is old buildings, of which the surrounding countryside and towns have in abundance.
 Equally interested in the science of art, experiments and sketches to study the nature of colors can often absorb an entire session of painting.
 Although not as often, I also take photographs and paint with acrylics, depicting many of the same themes.

 Being traditional at heart, there's a certain everyday inspiration living in a very old house.
 Like 1830's old.
 From extra wide floorboards to a stone foundation and timbers in the basement, this old farmhouse has a few stories that definitely radiate out as you pass your life within it's walls.
 [No, it'm not talking about it being haunted.]
 I am genuinely lucky though, in such a small house to be able to have almost a whole room to use as my studio space.
 Whether it will stay so available, time will tell, but in the meantime, I'm not taking it for granted one bit.

 Not only do I have a dedicated space upstairs, but I'm also able to utilize other areas around the house depending on my mood.
 We added a countertop 'bar' to an alcove in the living room (my husband's fabulous idea), where I have plenty of space to spread out and still interact with the household, or watch movies.
-I've also been know to paint in the recliner with kitty company, or sit on the floor and use the coffee table as another floor desk.
+I've also been know to paint at the kitchen table while cooking dinner, or on the couch with kitty company.

 Of course there's also an argument that painting outside cannot be beat in nice weather.
 I actually love painting anywhere that isn't my normal space as it has a tendency to take me out of my routine and focus on painting.
 There is no habit associated with painting somewhere new.